 Mutual encouragement between a local church and global partner in global outreach is frequently mentioned and modeled to us (Romans 1:11-13).
 The church must take the responsibility to care for and encourage their global partners who are often pressed and weary due to the many trials of cross-cultural ministry, all the while wrestling against "spiritual forces in high places" (Ephesians 6).
 Mutual encouragement doesn't stop with the church, the global partner must encourage the local church as well.
 Who better to report back to a praying congregation all the wondrous works of God?
 Who else can share the needs of the lost, broken, and poor, than the one who sees with their own eyes?
 If the global partner is an extension of New Castle--a non-local staff member--then the body must be united, all the while building each other up (Ephesians 4).

 To aid in this, Global Outreach (GO) Care Teams are formed for each sent global partner.
 These teams work to establish a close relationship with the respective global partner they support.
 Great communication will be an integral part of this function.
 A global partner who trusts their GO Care Team is more apt to share specific prayer requests to be lifted to the Lord.
 This trust is built through transparency, love and confidentiality.
-The Missions Action Team (MAT), which is overseen by the elders, will be an avenue of strengthened communication between the global partner, their GO Care Team, and the rest of the NCBC body.
-The MAT desires to take prayer requests and praises of each global partner from the GO Care Teams, or directly from the global partners, and share them with the whole congregation when appropriate.
+The GO Care Team desires to take prayer requests and praises of their global partner and share them with the whole congregation when appropriate.

 Just as missionaries in 3 John were accountable to the church, our sent global partners will be accountable to NCBC.
 Likewise, NCBC will assume responsibility for their care spiritually, physically and financially.
 We will strive to support our global partners abundantly well so that they “lack nothing” in the Lord’s work (Titus 3:13).
 The work of properly supporting a sent global partner is a continual, multifaceted process.
 Before leaving for the field, global partners need to be properly equipped for the work ahead.
 We work to strengthen their understanding of the authority of God’s Word and its sufficiency.
 Furthermore, increasing the global partner’s gospel knowledge will be key to their development.
 Also, the importance of submitting to the spiritual authority of their elders (Titus 2:15, 1 Thessalonians.
 5:12; 1 Timothy 5:17; Hebrews 13:17), along with a biblically sound approach to evangelism, will be emphasized.
 Once a clear understanding of these critical foundations of outreach work is attained, more practical applications of outreach work may take focus and receive training, according to the needs of each respective global partner.